robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        Example    1    ${1.5}     # Argument is a float.
 Converted to an integer.

 If the given argument does not have any of the accepted types, conversion is attempted in the order types are specified.
-If any conversion succeeds, the resulting value is used without attempting remaining conversions.
-If no individual conversion succeeds, the whole conversion fails.

 .. note:: The order of types changes the conversion result in cases where the used
           value does not match any of the types, but conversion to multiple types